Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Experiments and Results

-\textbf{Results for Semantic Change Detection on RB-SCD Dataset:} Tab. \ref{tab:RB-SCDD} presents the comparative results of our method and several advanced SCD methods across multiple evaluation metrics.
-As shown in the table, we have defined 11 types of semantic changes along with one background category, aiming to comprehensively cover the diverse real-world scenarios of road and bridge changes.
-These change types include both relatively straightforward categories---such as \textit{water to bridge} and \textit{farmland to road}, which typically involve simple backgrounds or abundant training samples---and more challenging categories, such as \textit{road to vegetation} and \textit{grass to road}, which are characterized by complex backgrounds, ambiguous boundaries, and limited sample sizes.
-Across this diverse range of semantic changes, our method achieves significant advantages in both the IoU and F1 metrics.
-Specifically, for the easily detectable categories---\textit{water to bridge}, \textit{bridge to water}, \textit{water to road}, and \textit{farmland to road}---our model attains IoU scores of 86.83\%, 83.58\%, 71.68\%, and 68.40\%, respectively, significantly outperforming other comparison methods.
+68.40\%, respectively, significantly outperforming other comparison methods.
 These results highlight the strong capability of our model in semantic discrimination and spatial reasoning.
-More importantly, our method also performs excellently on several challenging categories, including \textit{road to vegetation}, \textit{road to grass}, \textit{road to bare land}, and \textit{grass to road}, which suffer from sample scarcity and semantic ambiguity.
+More importantly, our method also performs excellently on several challenging categories, including \textit{road-\textgreater{}vegetation}, \textit{road-\textgreater{}grass}, \textit{road-\textgreater{}bare land}, and \textit{grass-\textgreater{}road}, which suffer from sample scarcity and semantic ambiguity.
 These types of changes are often affected by similar surface textures, seasonal variability, and complex contextual information.
 Traditional methods are prone to false positives and missed detections under such conditions, whereas our model consistently demonstrates strong robustness and generalization ability by accurately identifying these subtle semantic transformations.
 Furthermore, we evaluate the performance of the latest RS foundation model, LWGANet~\cite{LWGANet}, on our proposed dataset (as shown in Tab.~\ref{tab:LWGANet}).
 The results further underscore the challenging nature of our dataset.
-By incorporating fine-grained and practically meaningful semantic change categories in traffic scenarios, our dataset provides a more rigorous and instructive benchmark for training and evaluating CD models in real-world applications.